Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 - The average total in Rockets games this season is 57.3, 0.8 points more than Saturday's over/under of 56.5.

-- The 56.5 total in this game is 1.0 point above the 55.5 average total in Cardinals games this season.
+- The 56.5 over/under in this game is 1.0 point higher than the 55.5 average total in Cardinals games this season.

 Toledo Stats and Trends